Interactions of Society and the Environment Seminar Series (ISESS)

 This seminar series provides a forum balanced between students and professionals to discuss societal involvement in natural resource policy and decisions.
 Presentations focus on theory and methodology, research findings, and management implications.
 ISESS is a catalyst for building stronger connections among natural resource professionals and students along Colorado's Front Range and beyond.
 Each semester a handful of students and professionals are invited to present their projects and methods either individually or in conjunction with similar projects within a topic.
 The presentations are open to the public and can be attended in person, or viewed through a live broadcast.
 The presentations are recorded, and an archive has been created of past presentations.

-There are three presentation dates for Spring 2017.
+These are the presentation dates for 2018.
 As we confirm presenters and topics, we will update the event information.

 Seminar Series Sponsors

 - Colorado State University: Department of Journalism and Technical Communication

 - National Park Service: Natural Resource Stewardship and Science Program